No failure in Life, whether of love or money, is ever really that simple; it

 from falling in its trap.

-are consequences of choices that are made with no intention of doing any harm to
+choices that are made with no intention of doing any harm to anyone.

 Looking out for one’s own best interests can cause some people to disregard